 After years of education and training, the time has finally come to begin your career in gastroenterology.
 You’ve earned your place in the field, but you still have nerves about jumping in headfirst.
-Here are five tips for new GI physicians to hit the ground running.
+Here are five tips for any new GI physician to hit the ground running.

 As a resident and medical student, you paid close attention to courses and mentors explaining information.
 You practiced strict time management, and this will come into play now more than ever.
 Staying organized early in your career can help you avoid feeling overwhelmed as you begin your first job.